kefayet93/DSP-to-RTL/README.md

 | Variable | Register/Wire |
 | Function Call | Hardware Module |
 | Loop | FSM or pipelined datapath |

+C is used for Bit-True Fixed-Point modeling.
+Before implementing in RTL, the high-level algorithm (in Matlab/Python) has to be translated into a C fixed-point model to verify the effects of quantization, saturation, and overgflow.